 Let’s look at all these six steps one by one.

-- Implement succession strategies: Once the planning is being done, it’s time to implement what you have planned.
+Once the planning is all set, it’s time to implement what you have planned.
 Start from the end.
 And take action now.
-If you do that the strategy of the organization would be always relevant.
-Because today whatever action you are taking will reap benefits for your future!
-Find out key people and if the succession is necessary shortly, let them know beforehand so that they get time to prepare.
+If you do that, the organization’s strategy will always be relevant.
+Because today whatever activity you are taking will reap benefits for your future!
+Find out key people, and if the succession is necessary shortly, let them know beforehand so that they get time to prepare.

-Monitor and control:
+6. Monitor and Control

-Integrating succession planning strategy into HR Strategy
+Integrating Succession Planning Strategy into HR Strategy